 I know that you believe you understand what you think I said, but I’m not sure you realize that what you heard is not what I meant.
 Robert McCloskey

 Even meditation, especially mindfulness meditation, is essentially about listening to yourself, to your body and to your mind.
 What greater compliment, what greater act of acceptance and appreciation, can you pay yourself than to listen to yourself with full attention?

 I believe that helping people improve their ability to listen effectively and so improve their communication skills and relationships, is very important.
 We therefore spend a fair amount of time on this subject during our transformational Meditation Retreats.
 We use equine-assisted experiential learning (EEL) to help our retreat participants put what they have learned about communication effectively into practice.

 Horses are highly sensitive to what is NOT being said, in other words, to non-verbal communication.
 During an EEL session, our retreat participants learn that they need to communicate accurately, openly and honestly.
-They also learn to pay acute attention and to interpret body language as this is horses’ main communication tool.
-Our retreat participants quickly pick up a variety of efficient communication skills that they can then use when talking to other people.
+They also learn to pay acute attention and to interpret body language as this is the horses’ main communication tool.
+Our retreat participants quickly pick up a variety of effective communication skills that they can then use when talking to other people.

 Of all the tools available to us in dealing with conflict, none is more important than attentive, intentional listening.
 Listening helps reduce resistance and opens our thinking to creative solutions.
 Listening not only clarifies the message but changes both the messenger and the listener.
 Listening makes it possible for both sides to have a change of heart.
 Brian Muldoon

 This post is part of the MJP Gratitude Challenge and the Ten Things of Thankful Challenge (#10Thankful).
 If you click on either of these links, you will find several more similar posts to read and you may even decide to add one yourself.
 This post is also part of the #Weekend Coffee Share collection of blog posts, hosted by Diana of Parttime Monster.com.